Tom King's Coffee House: Moll King's Coffee House

 On Tom's death, the coffee house became known as Moll King's Coffee House, but business continued much as before.
-Moll, however, took to drinking and became more quarrelsome, and the reputation of the shacks for bad behaviour and violence worsened.
-Moll would also occasionally fleece inebriated patrons by littering their tables with broken crockery and then presenting them a bill for the damages, confident that they were too drunk to realise that they were being taken advantage of.
-The patronage of fashionable society continued though: on one occasion, even George II paid a visit, accompanied by his equerry Viscount Gage, but having been challenged to a fight for admiring the companion of one of his neighbours (who had not recognised him), he left immediately.
+Moll, took to drinking and became more quarrelsome, and the reputation of the shacks for bad behaviour and violence worsened.
+Moll would occasionally fleece inebriated patrons by littering their tables with broken crockery and then presenting them a bill for the damages, confident that they were too drunk to realise that they were being taken advantage of.

+The patronage of fashionable society continued.
+On one occasion, even George II paid a visit, accompanied by his equerry Viscount Gage, but having been challenged to a fight for admiring the companion of one of his neighbours, who had not recognised him, he left immediately.

-Eventually, in June 1739, a riot erupted in the Long Room and spilled out in the piazza.
-Moll was charged, found guilty, and fined £200, sentenced to three months in prison and required to find sureties for her good behaviour for three years after her release.
+In June 1739, a riot erupted in the Long Room and spilled out in the piazza.
+Moll was charged, found guilty, and fined £200.
+She was sentenced to three months in prison and required to find sureties for her good behaviour for three years after her release.
 Moll refused to pay the fine on the grounds that it was both excessive and unwarranted and managed to get it reduced to £50.

 She suffered little from her stay in prison: her nephew William King took over the running of the coffee house and, by bribing the guards, Moll managed to enjoy many of the comforts of home.
 She continued to run the coffee house until around 1745, when she retired to live in her villa at Haverstock Hill.

 She died on 17 September 1747, leaving a large fortune.